holaSpirit/holaspirit-docs/webhooks.md

     ]
 'role' : 'Name of the role',
-'status' : 'current' or 'waiting' or 'future' or 'done', 'url' : 'Link to the project'
+'status' : 'current' or 'waiting' or 'future' or 'done', 'url' : 'Link to the task'
 }
 ```
 OKR (create/update/delete) :